 When wastewater can’t move freely through the Sewer System due to a blockage or break, it can cause sewer backups into your home and flooding in local neighborhoods.
-The most common cause of sewer backups in New York City is blocked pipes due to the improper disposal of grease, wipes and other trash down toilets and sinks.
+The most common cause of sewer backups in New York City is blocked pipes due to the improper disposal of grease, wipes and other items down toilets and sinks.

-If raw sewage is backing up into your home, report it to 311 or fill in this online form.
+If raw sewage is backing up into your home, report it immediately to 311 or fill in this online form.

 You must provide your contact information so we can contact you, if necessary.
 We will not be able to investigate your complaint without accurate contact information.
 Please keep records of your 311 Tracking Number (begins with 311- ) and DEP Customer Service Request Number (CSR#), if you receive one.